 “And then, I realized what you do with an idea…You change the world.”

 This best-selling and award-winning book is a classroom must have.
 Have you read it?
-It encourages children to find their confidence, grow their ideas, and always go BIG.
+It encourages children to find their confidence, grows their ideas, and always go BIG.
 But did you know that the story behind the story has something to teach, too?
 Kobi Yamada is a first-time author who published the book through his own company—known for greeting cards more than bestselling picture books—and overcame some pretty big obstacles to get this title into our hands and hearts.

 One Day, The End. : Short, Very Short, Shorter-Than-Ever Stories